mat-0/cheltenham-open-data/_pages/flood-warnings.md

 Avoid using low lying footpaths and any bridges near local watercourses and avoid low lying roads near rivers, which may be flooded
 This message will be updated by 10:00AM on 14 November 2025 or as the situation changes.

+- Flood alert: River Stour in South Warwickshire
+- Forecast high river levels on Friday may lead to flooding.
+Flooding is possible from the morning of 14 November 2025 and overnight into Saturday 15th.
+Locations most affected will be low lying land and roads near rivers around Shipston on Stour, Tredington, Halford, Newbold on Stour, Crimscote, Wimpstone and Clifford Chambers.
+We are closely monitoring the situation .
+Avoid using low lying footpaths and any bridges near local watercourses .
+This message will be updated by 11:00AM on 14 November 2025 or as the situation changes.

 - Flood alert: Rivers in South Worcestershire
 - Rising river levels overnight may lead to flooding.
 Flooding is possible on 14 November 2025 .